 The thing is, there is an array of health-related issues that have been shown to respond favorably to Whole Body Vibration.
 Take for instance FIBROMYALGIA (aka ADRENAL FATIGUE).
 Just two months ago, a group of ten researchers and physicians from the Physical Therapy and Rehabilitation Department of Turkey’s Uludağ University, published a study in the journal Complimentary Therapies in Clinical Practice called Effects of Whole Body Vibration Therapy in Pain, Function and Depression of the Patients with Fibromyalgia, in which they concluded “WBV is found to be effective in reducing symptoms of fibromyalgia.”
 And while I could have included it earlier, another study, this one a “meta-analysis / systematic review” from next month’s issue of The Archives of Geriatrics and Gerontology (Effects of Whole-Body Vibration on Postural Control in Elderly) showed that, “WBV can be used for improving static balance in Go-Go elderly and… has the potential to positively influence dynamic balance in Slow-Go and No-Go elderly.“

-WHAT KIND OF VIBRATION PROTOCOL SHOULD YOU BE SHAKING TO?
+WHAT KIND OF WHOLE BODY VIBRATION PROTOCOL SHOULD YOU BE SHAKING TO?

 Not only has the price point come down on all of these items, I’m not convinced that you need to spend a huge amount of time doing these things if you are the average Joe (or Jolene) who is trying to incorporate some sort of vibratory or oscillation training into your normal routine.
 In fact, while many studies I looked at touted half hour sessions, numerous studies were using sessions as short as ten minutes, and in some cases five.
-Bottom line, it would not be tough to incorporate WBV or similar into whatever you are currently doing.
+Bottom line, it would not be difficult or time consuming to incorporate Whole Body Vibration or similar into whatever your current routine is.

-And for those of you who want to see what WBV looks like in relationship to the bigger picture, simply take a look at THIS PROTOCOL I created for chronically sick people.
-While I would never suggest it were a “cure all,” the thing that makes it effective for so many people is the fact that most diseases are slightly different manifestations of the same underlying pathophysiological aberrations and metabolic abnormalities (HERE).
+For those of you interested in seeing what Whole Body Vibration looks like in relationship to the bigger picture, simply take a look at THIS PROTOCOL I created for chronically sick people.
+While I would never suggest it’s a “cure all,” the thing that makes it effective for so many people is the fact that most diseases are slightly different manifestations of the same underlying pathophysiological aberrations and metabolic abnormalities (HERE).
 Sure you might need to see a specialist in FUNCTIONAL MEDICINE.
 This protocol, however, is meant to save many (arguably most) of you the time and expense.